duckdb/duckdb-web/docs/guides/python/filesystems.md

 > NOTICE: This feature is experimental, and is subject to change

-DuckDB support for [`fsspec`](https://filesystem-spec.readthedocs.io) filesystems allows querying data in filesystems that DuckDB's `httpfs` extension does not support (eg, Azure, Alibaba).
+DuckDB support for [`fsspec`](https://filesystem-spec.readthedocs.io) filesystems allows querying data in filesystems that DuckDB's `httpfs` extension does not support.

+`fsspec` has a large number of [inbuilt filesystems](https://filesystem-spec.readthedocs.io/en/latest/api.html#built-in-implementations), and there are also many [external implementations](https://filesystem-spec.readthedocs.io/en/latest/api.html#other-known-implementations).

+### Example

 The following is an example of using `fsspec` to query a file in Google Cloud Storage (instead of using their s3 inter-compatibility api).